cspotcode/tsimportlib/README.md

 ## Dynamic import within TS compiled to CommonJS

 > Currently an alpha-quality, best-effort implementation.
+> May be unnecessary if you use TypeScript's `"module": "NodeNext", "moduleResolution": "NodeNext"`

 Node.js allows dynamic `import()` calls within CommonJS file.
 TypeScript transforms `import()` into `require()` when targetting CommonJS.